AnggaR96s/Reforestation/README.md

-## Have you heard the story about the magic tractor?
-It drove down the road and turned into a field.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.